python-discord/infra/kubernetes/namespaces/databases/redis/README.md

 ## Databases

 Redis provides 32 databases by default, which are 0-indexed.
-CUrrent database usage is as follows:
+Current database usage is as follows:

 0 - Python bot, Sir-Lancebot, Sir-Robin
 1 - Forms Backend
 3 - Pixels

 ## Secrets

 Redis requires a `redis-credentials` secret with the following entries: